csgrimes1/chihuahua/README.md

 shells like Bash and DOS, you may need Gulp or Grunt.
 When your project allows, shell scripts are a great way to tool your source code.
 You really don't need a scaffold to get a Node project up and ready for code.
 Rather than relying on Gulp, Grunt, or any task runner, Chihuahua has a simple command line interface ready for shell scripting.
-You can also `require('chihuahua')` and run it with JavaScript.
+You can also `require('chihuahua-tester')` and run it with JavaScript.

 ### Installing